 Sydney Grace Loose Eye Pigments [$6] available in five shades.

 Sydney Grace Lip Creams [$10] available in eighteen shades.
 These appear to be an opaque lip gloss.

 What I found confusing while browsing their website is the absence of several products that were available just a while ago.
 For example, their pressed glitters and their multi-chrome cream and pressed shadows.
 In some cases, there was only one shade available although the comparison photos showed several shades.
 In others, the category was listed but there were no products available.

 I don’t know if this means the brand is reformulating or discontinuing the products but I sincerely hope they do bring them back, particularly the multi-chrome cream shadows which seemed like the same texture as the cream shadows but with an intense color shift.
 As I recall they were priced at $25 as opposed to $8 which was why I didn’t purchase them when I made my initial order, so hopefully they’ll bring them back at a lower price point.

 Cruelty-Free and Vegan Status

-Sydney Grace is a cruelty-free brand.
-As per their website, they don’t test on animals and neither do any of their suppliers.
+The Sydney Grace website states that they don’t test on animals and neither do any of their suppliers.
 They don’t ship to China where animal testing is required by law.

 Where to Buy Sydney Grace Cosmetics